Prerequisites

 Hardware (see Hardware for details):

-- Meshtastic-compatible LoRa radio (ESP32-based recommended)
+- Meshtastic-compatible LoRa radio (ESP32-based or nRF52840 recommended)

 - Client nodes: any Meshtastic device (phone, handheld, custom)